rydmike/flex_seed_scheme/README.md

 mapping setup that increases contrast further from standard light and dark theme setup.

 There are two high contrast `FlexTones` configuration pre-made for this.
-They are called `FlexTones.highContrast` colorful high contrast version, and `FlexTones.ultraContrast` a less colorful version with more pure dark on light, and light on dark result.
+They are called `FlexTones.highContrast`, a colorful high contrast version, and `FlexTones.ultraContrast`, a less colorful version with more pure dark on light in light theme mode, and light on dark in dark mode.

 ```dart
 // Make a high contrast light ColorScheme from the seeds.